FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-04/03-forms.md

 Read [React Forms](https://facebook.github.io/react/docs/forms.html).

 - With a partner, compare the "controlled" and "uncontrolled" input.
-- Act out the differences, with one is a "controlled" input with a component parent, and the other "uncontrolled" with a parent.
+- Act out the differences, one person is a "controlled" input with a component parent, and the other "uncontrolled" with a parent.

 ---